Project-EBDO/FeatureEngine/docs/tutorial.md

 Description
 ===========

-This section explains briefly what to put in the scripts folder.
+This section explains briefly what to put in the docs folder.

 Overview